Privacy & Cookies policy

 Where you have provided your consent for our use of your personal information, you always have a right to withdraw your consent at any time.

-Note that: More information for students in our education centres and for parents, carers and governors is available in our Schools Privacy Notices
+Please note that more information for students in our education centres and for parents, carers and governors is available in our Schools Privacy Notices.

 If you are not satisfied with our work or something that we have done or failed to do, we want to know about it.
 We also welcome your views on what we do well.
 Your comments enable us as a charity to learn and continuously improve our services.

-Please find further information about giving us feedback, or lodging a complaint on the following page of our website: https://www.livability.org.uk/complaints
+Please find further information about giving us feedback or lodging a complaint by visiting www.livability.org.uk/contact-us/complaints/

 You have the right to lodge a complaint with a supervisory authority in accordance with Article 13, paragraph 2 (d), GDPR, and Article 14, paragraph 2 (e), GDPR. – If we are unable to deal with your complaint in a satisfactory manner, you have the right to complain to a relevant supervisory authority such as: